jesuserro/CatholicBible/README.md

 - Supporting Multi-Language Translations for Broader Access

 ### Easy to use
+- Just Clone the Bible and Enjoy!
-- Adding your own notes and thoughts
+- Adding your own Notes and Thoughts
 - Incorporating Historical Context to Deepen Interpretation
 - Connecting Verses to Other Books and Chapters
 - Exploring Symbolism and Allegorical Interpretations